Busoga

-Busoga (Lusoga: Obwakyabazinga bwa Busoga) is a kingdom and one of four constitutional monarchies in present-day Uganda.
+Busoga (Lusoga: Obwakyabazinga bwa Busoga) is one of the 17 recognised traditional constitutional monarchies in present-day Uganda.
 The kingdom is a cultural institution which promotes popular participation and unity among the people of the region through development programs to improve their standard of living.

 Busoga means "Land of the Soga", and is the kingdom of the 11 principalities of the Basoga or Soga (singular Musoga) people.
 Its capital is Bugembe, near Jinja (Uganda's second-largest city, after Kampala).
 Busoga comprises eleven districts: Kamuli, Iganga, Bugiri, Mayuge, Jinja, Luuka and the new districts of Bugweri, Buyende, Kaliro, Namutumba and Namayingo.
 Each district is headed by an elected chairperson or a Local Council Five, and municipalities are headed by an elected mayor.
 Jinja is the industrial and economic hub of Busoga.
 Busoga is bordered on the north by shallow Lake Kyoga (separating it from Lango), on the west by the Victoria Nile (separating it from Buganda), on the south by Lake Victoria (separating it from Tanzania and Kenya) and on the east by the Mpologoma River (separating it from smaller tribal groups such as the Adhola, Bugwere and Bugisu).
 It also includes several islands in Lake Victoria, such as Buvuma Island.

+Etymology

+The people who first settled in the area now called Busoga were remnants of the Southern Bantu expansion.
+Most of that expansion stopped at the mighty River Nile which was too hard to cross so people instead moved south into what is now Tanzania.
+However, it is believed that some Bantu people must have figured how to get across the Nile to the lands called Busoga.

+By coincidence the people realised that the area was well protected by water bodies on all sides.
+To the North was Lake Kyoga, to the West there was River Nile, to the East run River Mpologoma, and Lake Victoria to the South.
+This allowed the community to thrive and gradually coalesced into organised societies.

+Because of the "protected" nature of the area there was little need for an army as such, but this was to change as the powerful Buganda Kingdom developed on the western side of the River Nile.

+Buganda had developed a complex clan structure of 52 clans that forbade people from the same or related clans to marry.
+With time this had created a shortage of women that men could marry - compounded by the fact that many Baganda chiefs had tens of wives.
+Buganda therefore began to expand and one of the reasons was to capture women from neighbouring areas.
+At first this was focused to the west where the Bunyoro, Toro and Ankole peoples who had no natural protection unlike the people to the east of the River Nile.

+Bunyoro resistance grew and Buganda increasingly found it difficult to expand West and the Bunyoro kingdom could match its military might - so attention turned to the East.